Anyaoma/Backtest_Analysis_Using_StreamLit_App/README.md

 # PERFORMANCE ANALYSIS OF THE ENGULFING AND RSI STRATEGY, USING STREAMLIT
+The performance analysis of a strategy using a five-year data horizon, to identify the efficacy of the said strategy and determine its future use.

+![image](https://github.com/user-attachments/assets/5a58ff20-9111-4234-af27-531bb5927461)

+## INTRODUCTION

 This is a Streamlit app for displaying the backtest result of a combined ENGULFING and RSI strategy.
 This project can be conducted using any strategy of choice.
 This is a personal project undertaken to have a bird's-eye view of the performance of this strategy using just a link.
 Disclaimer: The code is hosted on the Streamlit Cloud (free), which can be extremely slow to load.
 An alternative option is the Heroku cloud- a paid and faster option.

-![image](https://github.com/user-attachments/assets/5a58ff20-9111-4234-af27-531bb5927461)

-## INTRODUCTION

 ## On the interface, you can: